 But Aboriginal culture is not exclusively a thing of the past.
 It’s here and now, living and vibrant, as are Australia’s Aborigines.
 Embrace and enjoy it almost anywhere in Australia.
 Take in collections of Aboriginal art at museums and galleries; watch contemporary Aboriginal dance; hear the distinctive deep throb of the didgeridoo amongst the strains of a rock band; or head to the outback to truly embrace this culture, staying in an Aboriginal camp and joining guides and elders to search for birds, track animals, and to learn the spiritual heritage of the land.

-Let Aboriginal Australians help you understand this ancient land and its spirituality and wonder.
-Following are seven special places you can connect to Aboriginal Australia:
+Let Aboriginal Australians help you understand this ancient land, its spirituality and wonder:

 Visit Uluru and you’ll see why the rock and surrounding land have such huge spiritual significance for the Anangu Aboriginal people.
 According to their creation myths, ancestral spirits formed Uluru, which lies in Australia’s red centre like an enormous, moody heart.
 Aboriginal guides will share these ancient tales as you walk around the rock’s base.
 Just 32 kilometers away is another sacred site - Kata Tjuta.
 You’ll be awestruck by these steep, rounded, russet domes spanning over 3,500 hectares.